 The translation lookaside buffer (TLB) is a small, fast cache inside the MMU (memory management unit) that holds recently used virtual-to-physical address translations.
-It exists because without it, every memory access would require reading the page table from main memory — turning a single memory operation into two.
+Without it, every memory access would require reading the page table from main memory, turning a single memory operation into two.

 Why it’s needed